-There have been several efforts by Muslim apologists – though intellectually dishonest – to present Islam as a religion of peace, but not much to paint it as a religion of love.
-This is no brainer.
+There have been several efforts by Muslim apologists – with much intellectual dishonesty of course – to paint Islam as a religion of peace, but not much to present it as a religion of love.
+This is a no-brainer.
 Why try to convince others of a quality that is obviously missing from your religion?

 The Quran attaches a negative notion to love in several places:

-“This is because they love the life of this world better than the hereafter: And Allah will not guide those who reject faith” (16:102)
+“This is because they love the life of this world better than the hereafter: And Allah will not guide those who reject faith” (Sura 16:102)

 “Fair in the eyes of men is the love of things they covet.
 Women and sons, heaped up hoards of gold and silver; horses branded (for blood and excellence); and (wealth of) cattle and well tilled land … but in nearness to Allah is the best of goals.”
-(3:14)
+(Sura 3:14)

 These verses reduce love to something carnal or evil.
-They demand Muslims detach themselves from all things including love for their spouse, parents, or children to get close to a distant Allah.
+They demand that Muslims detach themselves from all things, including love for their spouses, parents, or children so as to get close to a distant Allah.

-This twisted idea of love shines in a Muslim’s article about Ibrahim’s pure submission by his willingness to sacrifice his son:
+This twisted idea of love shines brightly in a Muslim leader’s article about Ibrahim’s pure submission by his willingness to sacrifice his son:

 “So that he would leave nothing of attachment except to Allah.
 That is what we must do – kill our drives, volitions, desires, and our love- nullify everything but Allah.
-You and I need to annihilate the demons inside of us, and the evil inclinations that we sometimes disguise and claim as beautiful intentions.”
-(The Message International, Apr.
-12, 2012)
+You and I need to annihilate the demons inside of us, and the evil inclinations that we sometimes disguise and claim as beautiful intentions” (The Message International, April 12, 2012)

 Love for non-Muslims is also condemned:

 “O ye who believe!
-Take not My enemies and yours as friends (or protectors) – offering them (your) love even though they have rejected the Truth that has come to you, and have (on the contrary) driven out the Prophet and yourselves (from your homes), because ye believe in Allah your Lord!…” (60:1).
+Take not My enemies and yours as friends (or protectors) – offering them (your) love even though they have rejected the Truth that has come to you, and have (on the contrary) driven out the Prophet and yourselves (from your homes), because ye believe in Allah your Lord!…” (Sura 60:1).

-“And hold fast, all together, by the Rope which Allah (stretches out for you), and be not divided among yourselves…for ye were enemies and He joined your hearts in love, so that by His grace, ye became brethren” (3:103)
+“And hold fast, all together, by the Rope which Allah (stretches out for you), and be not divided among yourselves…for ye were enemies and He joined your hearts in love, so that by His grace, ye became brethren” (Sura 3:103)

 How convenient.
 Anyone can love his co-religionists.
 Even a pack of hyenas have love for themselves.
 True love is the ability to love those outside your religious, racial, ethnic and social circle.
 How can a purported “book of love and lovers” omit this fundamental principle of love?